 Employers found guilty of an offence under the Act are liable on summary conviction to a fine of up to €1,904.61.
 Continuing breaches of the Act can attract a fine of up to €317.43 a day.

-If a child or a young person thinks they have been penalised for refusing to co-operate with an employer in breaching the Act (for example, by refusing to work prohibited hours) then a parent or guardian may make a complaint to a Rights Commissioner.
+If a child or a young person thinks they have been penalised for refusing to co-operate with an employer in breaching the Act (for example, by refusing to work prohibited hours) then a parent or guardian may make a complaint to a WRC adjudicator.
 Complaints should be within 6 months of such penalisation.
-You can make a complaint using the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
-This period may be extended by a further 6 months if the Rights Commissioner is satisfied that exceptional circumstances prevented the presentation of the complaint within the first 6 months.
+You can make a complaint using the online complaint form available on workplacerelations.ie.
+This period may be extended by a further 6 months if the Workplace is satisfied that a reasonable cause prevented the presentation of the complaint within the first 6 months.

-For further information on the Protection of Young Persons (Employment) Act 1996 contact Workplace Relations Customer Services - see 'Where to apply' below.
+For further information on the Protection of Young Persons (Employment) Act 1996 contact the WRC Information and Customer Services - see 'Where to apply' below.
 It has a guide to the Protection of Young Persons (Employment) Act 1996 (pdf).

 Opening Hours: Mon. to Fri.
 9.30am to 5pm

 Locall: 1890 80 80 90